-At the moment, flights at midday are likely to offer the best value for money for your Western Australia trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Western Australia trip.
+A flight at midday will more often than not be of higher cost.

 Western Australia is Australia’s largest state, though its location on the isolated west coast makes it a state less travelled by many international visitors.
 However, those who book flights to Western Australia say it’s not a place to be missed.

 The good news is that domestic Western Australian flights are relatively cheap and are worth the jaunt for some of Australia’s best snorkelling and diving, historic towns, amazing natural scenery, and worthy wine regions.
 Travellers booking flights to Western Australia from September to November will witness a display of wildflowers that blanket much of the state.
 Cycle through the state capital of Perth for some of the best outdoor biking and beach trails in the world.
 Head toward the Kimberley — the northwest area of Western Australia — where cattle farming and tourism excel among red cliffs, waterfalls, and lagoons.
 Offer your hand on the million-acre cattle ranch and tour one of the world’s largest diamond mines.

 Whatever the reason for booking flights to Western Australia, it’s certain the trip won’t be a waste.